Shlomo Bar-Aba: Career

 In parallel with his entertainment career, Baraba appeared in theater plays: "And There Was a Hole", "Romeo and Juliet", "Crisis", "Twentieth Night", "Crumb", "The Cherry Orchard", "Oliver Twist", the Israeli musical (commercially produced by Menachem Golan), "The Campers", and "The Zalmanites" at the Haifa Theater, "The Good Soldier Svejk" and "The Comedians" at the Habima Theater, and "The Witch", the musical "The Producers", the musical "Something Funny Happened" and in the play "The Written" at the Cameri Theater.

 In cinema, he participated in the films: "Stretcher Journey" (1977), "The Man Who Came to Take" (1981), "The Scroll 83" (1983), "Fictitious Marriage" (1988), "Cables" (1992), "Footnote" (2011), "Leap Up" (2014)[2], "Love in the Lakes" (2019) and "Aspiration for Life" (2020).

 During the 1980s, he participated in the dubbing of the character of "Bentz" (Bert from the duo Bert and Ernie on the children's television show Sesame Street), and in 2004 he voiced the character of Sykes in the film "Shark Tale".

 As part of the duo "Moni and Bar-Aba", he participated in five Festigal shows.
 The songs the duo performed were "Friends" (1983), "Tired but Satisfied" (1984), "The Song of Yumbo and Gamba" (1987), "Me and My Shadow" (1988) and "Sandwich Boy" (1990).
 In 1991, he participated, alongside Moni Moshnov, Gidi Gov, the Yosef sisters and the Hopa Hey trio, in a Passover show called "This is Hopa".

 In 1992, he created and starred in the three-part mockumentary "Y. Schwartz and His Struggle in Life" on Channel 1, which over the years has gained the status of a cult series.

 In the early days of Channel 2, he played the character of "Bruno" in a regular corner of the Telad franchise, where he presented the broadcast schedule with his characteristic wild humor.
 In 1998, a second season of "Bruno" was broadcast, this time dedicated to the 50th anniversary of the state.

 Hosted the first two seasons of the entertainment program Shel Mi HaSura HaZot? ("Whose Line Is This?")

 For many years he was a central actor in the troupes of the "Habima" Theater and the Cameri Theater and was considered one of the most prominent dramatic and comedic actors in Israel.

 In 2007, he hosted the game show "Identification Line" on Channel 10.

-n 2008, he participated in the production of The Festigal, playing the role of the evil mayor.
+In 2008, he participated in the production of The Festigal, playing the role of the evil mayor.
 This was Baraba's return to producing The Festigal, after an 18-year absence.